Updated May 31, 2026§ For Kids

-Get the Gabb Watch if your child is under 12 and you want zero internet access, strict contact controls, and a rugged build.
-Get the Apple Watch with Family Setup if your kid is a teen who needs apps, precise GPS, and a device that grows with them.
+Get the Gabb Watch 3e if your child is under 12 and you want zero internet access, strict contact controls, and a rugged build.
+It costs $149.99 plus $12.99-$17.99/month service.
+Get the Apple Watch SE 3 GPS + Cellular if your kid is a teen who needs apps, better health tools, and a device that grows with them.

 These two watches solve different problems.
-The Gabb Watch is a kids’ safety watch that blocks social media and internet access entirely.
-The Apple Watch is a full smartwatch with parental restrictions layered on top.
+Gabb’s current product page lists the Gabb Watch 3e as its kids’ watch, while Apple now positions Apple Watch SE 3 as the lower-cost cellular Apple Watch for families.
 The right choice depends on your child’s age, maturity, and how much digital freedom you’re comfortable giving them.

-- Gabb Watch targets ages 5-12 with no internet, no app store, and parent-approved contacts only.
+• Gabb Watch 3e targets ages 5-12 with no browser, no social media, no open app store, and parent-approved contacts only.

-- Apple Watch with Family Setup works for ages 12+ and transitions into a full smartwatch as kids mature.
+• Apple Watch SE 3 with Apple Watch For Your Kids works better for ages 12+ and transitions into a full smartwatch as kids mature.

-- Both watches offer location tracking, geofencing, and emergency SOS calling.
+• Both watches offer location tracking, geofencing-style alerts, and emergency calling workflows.

 Gabb Watch vs Apple Watch: How They Actually Differ